-Though you had to or will have had to read this for an eight or ninth grade humanities class, it'll always be a fun, classic read.
+A grammar school staple, this will always be a fun, classic read.
 Published in 1945, this allegorical and satiric fable about "society's blind march toward totalitarianism" and the Russian Revolution is still just as relevant today.

 The classic novel is about a group of farm animals who form an army and plot to overthrow their human farmer.
 Their goal is to create a society where the farm's four-legged inhabitants can live as equals and be happy.
 Of course, the leader of the rebellion is a pig named Napoleon.
 Coincidence?
 We think not.

 Another Orwell classic, this one takes place in the totalitarian state of Oceania, where someone is always watching you and the Thought Police can read your mind.
 It is Big Brother at its most terrifying and shows a fantasy of a political future that was meant to magnify and examine the present.

 The Thought Police's newest project is to invent a new language devoid of all words related to political rebellion, attempting to prevent it altogether.
 Even thinking rebellious thoughts is a crime against society.